Wild Wing Plantation

-Prices start in the mid-$200,000s.
+Prices start in the high-$200,000s.
 Please verify these prices with a Realtor as they are bound to change over time.

 Wild Wing has 180 acres of lakes and 14 miles of shoreline.
 Day docks, a boat ramp, and onsite boat storage are available.
 The golf courses have a pro shop, a restaurant, a pub, a driving range, and a chipping green.
 The Wild Wing Lakes Owners' Club includes a fitness center, tennis courts, basketball court, a three-pool swim complex, splash zone, and water slide.

 Conway, one of the oldest town's on South Carolina's Maccamaw River, has a revitalized river walk and marina.
 Its Coastal Carolina University hosts an Osher Lifelong Learning Center and the Rebecca Randall Bryan Art Gallery.
 Myrtle Beach, a 60-mile stretch of beaches, boasts an international air show and a bounty of shopping and dining venues.

 Conway Medical Center is accredited by the Joint Commission.

 The climate is hot and humid in the summer and mild in the winter.
 The average January high is 56 degrees, and the average July high is 88 degrees.
 On average, the area receives 52 inches of rain per year.

 Visit tinyurl.com/jc7pfgt for more information.